Enterprise Architecture, Policy and Planning

 Enabling business decisions through Enterprise Architecture Governance.

 Enterprise Architecture Program Management and Governance

 In response to the Clinger-Cohen Act of 1996 and Office of Management and Budget (OMB) guidance, GSA Order 2110.3 CIO GSA Enterprise Architecture Policy formally established the Enterprise Architecture program.
-GSA’s CIO designated Kevin Wince as the Chief Enterprise Architect to lead the Enterprise Architecture, Policy and Planning Division and the Enterprise Architecture Committee (EARC).
-The EARC manages the agency’s enterprise architecture, including business architecture, solutions architecture, data architecture and technical architecture.
+The Chief Enterprise Architect leads the Enterprise Architecture, Policy and Planning Division, which coordinates updates to the Enterprise Architecture with organizations across the Administration.